lukeed/fly-rev/README.md

 Default: `.` (project root)

-The base directory where your assets reside.
-This is also where your `rev-manifest.json` file will be placed.
+The directory where your `rev-manifest.json` file will be placed.
+This should also be where your assets are.

-#### path
+#### filename
 Type: `string`

 Default: `rev-manifest.json`